 In addition to cleaning their cage daily, they have a unique diet in comparison to other rodents.
 Today we’re going to dive into everything you need to know about these cute, squeaky critters and what you should feed them.
+One frequently asked question is “what vegetables can guinea pigs eat?”.
+We are going to answer that question in great detail today!

 Guinea pigs, like rabbits, are genuine herbivores, albeit their gastrointestinal tract physiology and function are not as well studied as rabbits.
 Early in life, guinea pigs establish dietary preferences and are resistant to changes in food choices, shapes, or presentation.
 An unwillingness to eat might occur as a result of abrupt changes.
 Any dietary changes should be implemented gradually.

 While guinea pigs should be given a cup of fresh vegetables every day, the vast majority of their diet consists of hay.
 Vegetables make up about 15% of their daily food intake, which is why it’s crucial to be giving them the right ones.
+So, what vegetables can guinea pigs eat?
+Let’s dive in and find out!

 The Importance of Vitamin C